Sixth Form (ages 16-18)

 A key feature of our sixth form is the support our students get from the higher education and careers department.
 Careers staff are constantly available on a drop in basis and are always willing to go the extra mile to help.
 We offer enhancement programmes for those students with Oxbridge ambitions, and for those intending to study on the most heavily oversubscribed degree courses such as Veterinary Science or Medicine.
 We have a very high success rate of placing our students on the most competitive university courses, and at the most prestigious universities.

-A wide and varied programme of extra-curricular activities continues into the sixth form.
-A full programme of sports, music and drama, our Combined Cadet Force (CCF), Project Ghana, Young Enterprise the National Citizenship Service (NCS) ‘challenge’ programme, mock trial, debating club and a variety of other clubs allow sixth formers to benefit from involvement in the wider life of the school, and act as role models to our younger students.
-The Duke of Edinburgh’s Award programme and the leadership, resilience and self reliance it nurtures are highly valued in our sixth form, and we encourage all interested students to get involved.
+A varied programme of extra-curricular activities continues into the Sixth Form.
+There is a full programme of sports, music and drama, our Combined Cadet Force (CCF), Project Ghana, Young Enterprise, mock trial, debating club and a variety of other clubs.
+These run as part of lunchtime/after school sessions and the Wednesday afternoon extra-curricular programme, allowing sixth formers to benefit from involvement in the wider life of the school.
+The Duke of Edinburgh Award programme and the leadership, resilience and self reliance it nurtures are highly valued in our Sixth Form, and we encourage all interested students to get involved.